 Stadium begins construction.

 MESSAGE FROM THE WQC PRESIDENT

-To our fans, I cannot thank you enough for your dedication and unwavering support.
-Your commitment to this football program have been integral in Wetumpka football’s rise into being one of the top programs in the State of Alabama.
+To our fans, I cannot thank you enough for your dedication and unwavering support doing these unprecedented times.
+Your commitment to this football program has been integral in Wetumpka football’s rise into being one of the top programs in the State of Alabama.
 Our program has risen to elite status, advancing to the AHSAA 6A State Championship in 2017 and reaching the 6A State Semifinals in 2018.

-We need every Wetumpka alumni, student and fan in attendance at our 4 home games vs Prattville, Stanhope, Selma, and Muscle Shoals ready to back our team.
-Also this year the Indians will be playing a Neutral Site game vs Buckhorn on the campus of Jacksonville State University.
-Support this team as we fight to get back to the State Championship game at Jordan Hare Stadium.
+We need every Wetumpka alumni, student and fan in attendance at our 5 home games vs Tallassee, Helena, Hillcrest Tuscaloosa, Pelham, and Calera ready to back our team.
+Support this team as we fight to get back to the State Championship game at Bryant Denny Stadium.

 Join us again for Friday Night Lights WETUMPKA INDIANS style!
-The 2018 GOLD RESERVE SEATS include the benefits of having a reserved “bucket” seat assigned to you for all Varsity home games.
+The 2020 INDIAN RESERVE SEATS include the benefits of having a reserved “bucket” seat assigned to you for all Varsity home games.
 The seat sections are comfortable, in a great location and well worth the expense.
 In addition to having a GREAT seat at the Varsity home games, you will also have…

 ADMISSION to ALL regular season home Varsity games(excludes playoff games)

 ADMISSION to all JV and 9th Grade home games (a $5/game value)